 Conclusion: Is Bitcoin real money?

-It is apparent that Bitcoin fulfils all of the characteristics of what qualifies as money.
+It is apparent that Bitcoin fulfills all of the characteristics of what qualifies as money.
 However, Bitcoin’s primary value is not only based on these qualities.
 Bitcoin is also an immutable digital ledger.
-There is an underlying tangible software and hardware network that renders Bitcoin as a sustainable, secure, reliable and resilient asset.
+There is an underlying tangible software and hardware network that renders Bitcoin a sustainable, secure, reliable, and resilient asset.

 With that said, feel free to explore other articles about all things crypto on the learn page at Easy Crypto.